 Deribit is a cryptocurrency exchange that offers options and futures trading for Bitcoin and Ethereum.
-Established in 2016, Deribit has become one of the best places to trade crypto with leverage.
-At the time of writing, Deribit accounts for a large portion of the open interest on Bitcoin and Ethereum options which is a testament to the popularity of the platform.
+Established in 2016, Deribit has become one of the best crypto options trading platforms.
+At the time of writing, Deribit accounts for a large portion of the open interest in Bitcoin and Ethereum options which is a testament to the popularity of the platform.

 Deribit provides a cutting-edge trading interface that is suitable for experienced retail traders.
 With access to a wide range of charting tools and indicators, an intuitive order form and up to 100x leverage, Deribit is a professional platform for futures and options trading.
 While Deribit lacks a variety of trading pairs and broader features, it's a safe and reputable platform with enterprise-level tools for trading cryptocurrency options and futures.

 This review will examine the full aspects of the Deribit trading platform such as its features, available crypto, fees, trading experience (on desktop and mobile), and security measures to help you make an informed decision.
 The methodology for this assessment will include depositing Bitcoin, placing a Bitcoin perpetual contract trade and using the mobile app.

 - Highest volume for options open interest for BTC and ETH